haloooloolo/rocketpool-research/Merkle Rewards System/rewards-calculation-spec.md

 ```

 ### Calculating Consensus Reward Bonuses
+If megapools are available, skip this section and award no consensus rewards bonus.

-First, define `totalConsensusBonus`, which will serve to store the cumulative total of the minipools' reward bonuses.
+Otherwise, define `totalConsensusBonus`, which will serve to store the cumulative total of the minipools' reward bonuses.
 ```go
 totalConsensusBonus := 0
 ```